 For new substances, we identify the framework conditions for microbial degradation and conduct hazard analyses on degradability and ecotoxicity, based on literature searches and targeted laboratory testing.
-As part of feasibility studies we support the site owner or the engineering office and support the implementation of the developed decontamination concepts with pilot field trials.
+As part of feasibility studies we support the site owner or the engineering consult and support the implementation of the developed decontamination concepts with pilot field trials.

 Innovative decontamination concepts by using new degradation pathways

 Our practical research is particularly important in view of implementing innovative decontamination concepts.
-TZW uses its knowledge specifically for site-specific testing of new microbial degradation pathways, which enables us to derive new concepts for microbiological decontamination practice.
+TZW uses its knowledge specifically for site-specific testing of new microbial degradation pathways, which enables us to derive new concepts for microbiological remediation practice.

 Combination of technical and biological methods

-Biological decomposition processes are often unusable or inadequate for persistent and/or toxic substances.
+Biological degradation processes are often unusable or inadequate for persistent and/or toxic substances.
 Using technical methods such as electrochemistry, ISCO or ozonation, the substances are exposed to microbial decomposition.
 Combining this with subsequent biological degradation makes it possible to develop cost-effective and sustainable concepts to effectively eliminate persistent substances.

 Methods and equipment